ga-wdi-pvd/websockets-node/readme.md

 Each is expensive in different ways
 * HTTP, you have to worry about bombarding your server with requests
-* WebSocket, you have to worry about your server having too many connections
+* WebSockets, you have to worry about your server having too many connections

 Each is best suited for different things
 * HTTP is better for sending big packets of data, but inefficient for small packets of data since you send a bunch of data each time as headers